© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Three bowl barrows 550m NNW of Gwenter Farm forming part of a round barrow cemetery on Goonhilly Downs is a scheduled monument protected by Historic England under reference 1004321.
 View the official record →

-Three bowl barrows 550m NNW of Gwenter Farm is a Bronze Age funerary monument forming part of a round barrow cemetery on Goonhilly Downs in Cornwall.
+Three bowl barrows 550m NNW of Gwenter Farm is a Bronze Age burial monument forming part of the round barrow cemetery on Goonhilly Downs in Cornwall.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004321.

 Three bowl barrows 550m NNW of Gwenter Farm forming part of a round barrow cemetery on Goonhilly Downs is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004321.